 RECORDS ARRIVE AT SENTINEL OFFICE

-An un responsive effort including 14 blank pages with only a page number out of the 5o documents contained in the envelope arrived at The Sentinel office but it still provided enough evidence to prove 'Abuse of Official Capacity' against William Lee Hon.
+A mostly un responsive effort including 14 blank pages with only a page number out of the 5o documents contained in the envelope arrived at The Sentinel office but it still provided enough evidence to prove 'Abuse of Official Capacity' against William Lee Hon.

 CORRIGAN CITY ATTORNEY STALLS OR EXPOSES INEPT FILING

 Three Hundred and Eighty dollars is how much the Corrigan City Attorney, Luan Tatum, estimated it would cost to lay the city council agendas from during the Gibson's reign as mayor and police chief on the table for me to inspect.
 Tatum alleges that it will take three full days of effort to get those most basic documents out of the file drawers.
-Tatum's first response to my inquiry was, "there are no responsive documents".
-That response was to my original request for complaints on Corrigan PD officer Christopher Lima and then my later request for the agenda minutes where Ms Gibson voted to pay the PD.
+Tatum's first response to my inquiry for copies was, "there are no responsive documents".
+That response was to my original request for complaints on a Corrigan PD officer and then my later request for the agenda minutes where Ms Gibson voted to pay the PD.
 Mr./Ms. Tatum seemed confused by the phrase, 'payment to the PD' as they asked for two clarifications and sent me a big bill requiring half down before they would even start.

 COUNTY CLERK CANDIDATE AND SJC DEPUTY ARRESTED